vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0011/README.md

 Questions & Answers
 -------------------

 We add new questions and answers to the end of this document to preserve links into the subsections here.
-Please use the index on the left side to scan the questions -- the question you have might be near the end!

 ### Who is affected?